MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/f5-big-ip-header-advanced.md

 ### Attribute mapping

 The following instructions are optional.
-With a LogonID_Mapping configuration, the BIG-IP active sessions list has the signed-in user UPN, not a session number.
+With a LogonID_Mapping configuration, the BIG-IP active sessions list has the signed-in user princial name (UPN), not a session number.
 Use this data when analyzing logs or troubleshooting.

 1. For the SAML Auth **Successful** branch, select the **+** symbol.